MetamediaTechnology/longdo-map-sdk-ios/README.md

 ## Change log

+### Version 3.13
+* Improve performance when load map tile images from server.

 ### Version 3.12.4
 * Improve performance when load map tile images from server.
 * Fix custom layer that using custom image format.